AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	Name of the metadata standard or profile used, cited with a reference to the appropriate register entry.

 :Guidance:
-	This element is required in `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ and must be set to `<gmx:Anchor xlink:href="http://vocab.nerc.ac.uk/collection/M25/current/GEMINI/">UK GEMINI</gmx:Anchor>` when importing metadata records into the portal.
+	This element is required in `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__ and must be set to `UK GEMINI <http://vocab.nerc.ac.uk/collection/M25/current/GEMINI/>`__ when importing metadata records into the portal.
 For records created within the portal from templates, this element will be automatically filled in, and will not be editable in the default editing view.

 Metadata standard version